5 Easiest States to Establish Residency

 Despite being less popular among individuals than among businesses, Wyoming is increasingly recognized as an attractive destination for digital nomads and expatriates.

-Like the other states we've discussed, Wyoming's tax regime is highly favorable, with no state income tax and a 0% corporate income tax rate.
+Like the other states we’ve discussed, Wyoming’s tax regime is highly favorable, with no state personal income tax and no state-level corporate income tax.

 Additionally, the state's legal system is entrepreneur-friendly, providing asset protection for private business owners, particularly owners of LLCs (Limited Liability Companies).